franklinnwren/TIMME-additional-labels/README.md

 "description": "I hate republicans" is not a republican

-even though both contains the keywords
+even though both contain the keywords

-The final labels after the manual adjustment is in new_dict.csv
+The final labels after the manual adjustment are in new_dict.csv